sepineda/epineda.dev/pages/blog/my-recommended-sw-books.md

 Applying the knowledge from the LEAN methodology (created at Toyota), the scientific method and agile methodologies like Scrum, Ries comes with a revolutionizing method for entrepreneurs to build new businesses.

 Thank you so much for reading this post.
-Take care and talk to you again with more Full-Stack development topics.
+Take care and talk to you again with more Software Engineering topics.
 Cheers!.